-The School received active support from the regional authorities of the Voronezh region.
-Representatives of various state structures took an active part in the work of the Summer school and, in particular, raised topical issues on the improvement of the national system for the protection of human rights.
-The plenipotentiary session on the role of national human rights institutions in promoting civil, political, social, economic and cultural rights was addressed by the human rights commissioners in Voronezh, Astrakhan, Ryazan, Yaroslavl regions and the Republic of Ingushetia.
-They talked about their practical work in the regions and answered questions from listeners.
-As Tatyana Zrazhevskaya (human rights commissioner in Voronezh region), noted, “it is a lively discussion that allows us to better understand the system of human rights protection and thereby contributes to the educational process».Aslan Abashidze(vice-chairman of the UN Committee on economic, social and cultural rights, professor, head of the department of international lawof RUDN University) spoke about the role of citizens in realizing their rights, stressing that «individuals have the right to exhaust their national remedies and apply their complaints to international instances, including UN committees”.
-Human rights organizations are called upon to help citizens, who were also widely represented at the School.
+The school received active support from the regional authorities of the Voronezh region.
+Representatives of various government agencies took an active part in the work of the Summer School and raised topical issues on improving the national system for protecting human rights.
+At an independent plenary session dedicated to the role of national human rights institutions in promoting civil, political, social, economic and cultural rights, Ombudsmen in the Voronezh, Astrakhan, Ryazan, Yaroslavl regions and in the Republic of Ingushetia spoke before the students of the School.
+They spoke about their practical work in the regions and answered questions from the audience.
+As Tatyana Zrazhevskaya, Ombudswoman in the Voronezh Region, noted, “it is the lively discussion that makes it possible to better understand the human rights protection system and thereby contributes to the educational process”.
+Vice-Chairman of the UN Committee on Economic, Social and Cultural Rights, Professor, Head of the Department of International Law of the RUDN University Aslan Abashidze spoke about the role of citizens in the realization of their rights, stressing that “Individuals have the right, having exhausted national remedies, to address their complaints to international authorities, including UN committees”.
+Human rights organizations, which were also widely represented at the School, are called to help citizens.

-In front of an audience of the Summer school addressedthe members of the Presidential Council for the development of civil society and human rights Andrei Yurovand Anita Soboleva; Valentin Gefter (director general of the Human Rights Institute; head of the department of social programs and projects of the department of social policy and rehabilitation of the «All-Russian Society of the Deaf» Maxim Larionov; head of the Regional Representation of the International Federation of Red Cross and Red Crescent Societies in Russia DavronMukhamadiev.
-Student of Ural State Law University Irina Ledentsovanoted that «Summer School allowed to combine theory with practice and provided an opportunity to ask questions that are not answered in textbooks”.
-The programme of the Summer school was designed in such a way that the lectures were supplemented with practical classes and master classes.
-After a lecture by the head of the Council of Europe's Program Office in the Russian Federation Peter Zich on the topic «Institutes and mechanisms of the Council of Europe in the field of human rights protection»Anton Burkov (head of the department of European law and comparative law of the Liberal Arts University,Yekaterinburg) conducted a practical lesson, of real cases demonstrated how to “bring” human rights from the European Court of Human Rights to the district court of your city and how to help a specific person, while simultaneously deciding on the structural the problem of law or practice. «Similar events like the Summer school on human rights are extremely interesting, useful and relevant.
-Lawyers need to be taught to uphold the rights of citizens.
-After all, graduates of law faculties can make a significant contribution to the improvement of civil society and protect the specific rights of a particular person», said Tatyana Golovacheva (chairman of the Voronezh Regional Duma Committee for housing, utilities, energy and tariffs).
-The programme of the School was aimed at obtaining and expanding knowledge about universal and regional mechanisms for the protection of human rights, the activities of the human rights treaty bodies of the UN system, the European human rights system and ensuring human rights in accordance with international standards.
-According to Peter Zich, «it is very important that such an event is organized in partnership with the UN, the institution of the Commissioner and the Council of Europe.
+Participants of the Summer School were addressed by the members of the Presidential Council for the Development of Civil Society and Human Rights Andrey Yurov and Anita Soboleva; General Director of ANO “Human Rights Institute” Valentin Gefter; Maxim Larionov, Head of the Department of Social Programs and Projects of the Department of Social Policy and Rehabilitation of the All-Russian Society of the Deaf; Head of the Regional Office of the International Federation of Red Cross and Red Crescent Societies in Russia Davron Mukhamadiyev.
+UrSLU student Irina Ledentsova noted that “The Summer School allowed us to combine theory with practice and provided an opportunity to ask questions that are not answered in textbooks”.
+The Summer School program was structured in such a way that lectures were supplemented with practical exercises and master classes.
+After a lecture by the head of the Council of Europe Program Office in the Russian Federation, Petr Zikh, on the topic “Institutions and mechanisms of the Council of Europe in the field of human rights protection”, Anton Burkov (Head of the Department of European Law and Comparative Law at the Liberal Arts University (Yekaterinburg) conducted a case studies on how to “bring” human rights from the European Court of Human Rights to the district court of your city and how to help a specific person while simultaneously solving a structural problem of law or practice.
+“Events like the Summer School on Human Rights are extremely interesting, useful and relevant.
+Lawyers need to be trained to defend the rights of citizens.
+After all, it is the graduates of law schools who can make a significant contribution to the improvement of civil society and protect the specific rights of a particular person” said Tatyana Golovachyova (Chairperson of the Voronezh Regional Duma Committee on Housing and Utilities, Energy and Tariffs).
+The School’s program was aimed at acquiring and expanding knowledge about universal and regional mechanisms for the protection of human rights, the activities of the UN human rights treaty bodies, the European human rights system and ensuring human rights in accordance with international standards.
+According to Petr Zikh, “It is very important that such an event is organized in partnership with the UN, the Office of the Ombudsman and the Council of Europe.
 In my opinion, this is the best way to show students that the standards of the UN, the Council of Europe and the Russian Federation complement and reinforce each other in achieving the common goal of improving the lives of citizens”.
-Within the framework of the Summer school, a contest «Model of the European Court of Human Rights” was held for the third time on the site of the Voronezh Regional Court, in which six teams from the Universities of Consortium took part.
-The competition was held in English and was based on a fictional case developed by the experts of the Association for the protection of human rights (Strasbourg) in cooperation with the European Inter-university Center for Human Rights and Democratisation (Venice).
-As the captain of the winning team Cyril Zharinov (team RUDN University, MGIMO University, Russian State University for the Humanities), «Model of the European Court of Human Rights was the most unforgettable event.
-All the teams were well prepared for the finale, which was very much like a real hearing in the Grand Chamber.
-To take part in such an amazing competition is a great honor for our team».
+Within the framework of the Summer School for the third time the competition “Model of the European Court of Human Rights” was held on the site of the Voronezh Regional Court, in which six teams from the Consortium’s universities took part.
+The competition was held in English and was based on a fictional case developed by experts from the Association for the Defence of Human Rights (Strasbourg) in cooperation with the European Inter-University Centre for Human Rights and Democratization (Venice).
+As the captain of the winning team Kirill Zharinov (team of RUDN University, MGIMO, Russian University for Humanities) noted, “The ECHR model has become the most unforgettable event.
+All teams were well prepared for the finale, which was very much like a real hearing in the Grand Chamber.
+It is a great honour for our team to take part in such an amazing competition”.

-Professor of the University of Ljubljana YerneiPicalostressed that “it was hard work for students, the programme was very rich, but the students successfully handled».
-Over 100 students attended the Summer school, representing 25 universities from 12 regions of Russia, and invited lecturers from 10 countries.
-The event allowed to exchange unique experience in the field of human rights and expand regional cooperation.
-In the message to the participants of the Summer school, the Human Rights Ombudsman in the Russian Federation, Tatyana Moskalkova, expressed her confidence that «the Summer school will contribute to the strengthening of domestic and international scientific and public relations, and the improvement of the quality of interaction in the implementation of international and national laws on human rights and freedoms”.
-The summer school is an obligatory component of the Master's programme of the University Consortium, which, according to the official of the international department of the Ministry of Education and Science of Russia Shivleta Tagirova, «makes a significant contribution to raising the level of knowledge, understanding and adoption of universal human rights norms and principles and is an important tool for providing quality education in the field of human rights in the territory of the Russian Federation”.
-Adam Abdelmula expressed hope that “the programme will expand both in Russia and abroad.
-We all need to know about human rights and opportunities to promote these rights”.
+A round table was organized during the Summer School on the interaction of the state and civil society and their role in the implementation of International Covenants.
+In addition to professors and lecturers of the School, representatives of local authorities, regional ombudsmen for human rights, employees of public and human rights organizations took part in it.
+Almost all participants noted the importance of involving young people in human rights work and consolidating the efforts of all sectors of society in the protection and education of human rights.
+The participants proposed to create a national coordinating mechanism for monitoring the implementation of the recommendations of the international treaty bodies.
+Students of the Summer School had a unique opportunity to watch and discuss the documentary films – prize-winners of the International Festival of Human Rights Films “Stalker”, representing the standards and norms of human rights protection, enshrined in Russian laws and international treaties.
+The films were presented by Igor Stepanov, Director General of the Russian Film Directors Guild.
+The teaching staff of the Summer School highly appreciated the work of the students.
+According to Layal Sangha, visiting professor at the Raoul Wallenberg Institute for Human Rights and Humanitarian Law (Sweden), “The students showed great interest in the lectures and practical exercises.
+They asked pertinent questions and continued discussions during breaks”.
+Professor of the University of Ljubljana Jernej Pikalo stressed that “it was hard work for the students, the program was very rich, but the students coped with it successfully”.
+The Summer School was attended by over 100 students representing 25 universities from 12 regions of Russia, as well as invited teachers from 10 countries of the world.
+The event allowed the exchange of unique experiences in the field of human rights and the expansion of regional cooperation.
+In her message to the participants of the Summer School, the Ombudswoman in the Russian Federation Tatyana Moskalkova expressed her confidence “that the Summer School will help strengthen domestic and international scientific and public relations, improve the quality of interaction in the implementation of international and national regulations on human rights and freedoms”.
+The Summer School is a compulsory component of the Master's program of the Consortium of Universities, which, according to the assistant of the International Department of the Ministry of Education and Science of Russia, Shivleta Tagirova, “Makes a significant contribution to increasing the level of knowledge, understanding and acceptance of universal human rights norms and principles and is an important tool for providing quality education in the field of human rights on the territory of the Russian Federation”.
+Adam Abdelmula expressed hope that “the program will expand both in Russia and abroad.
+We all need to know about human rights and the possibilities for promoting these rights”.

-Source: OHCHR / www.ohchr.org
+Source: OHCHR www.ohchr.org